🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 1.0 -- 15 The startup ecosystem is severely hindered by ongoing conflict, lack of infrastructure, and extreme political instability, making business development nearly impossible.
+πŸš€ Startup Scene + 1.0 -- 15 Sana'a's startup scene is severely constrained by ongoing conflict, political instability, and lack of infrastructure, making it far below even Qurghonteppa.

 πŸš† TRANSPORTATION